How Many Tie Down Straps Do I Need to Secure My Cargo?

 -

 Use Corner Protectors: For sharp or fragile cargo edges, use corner protectors to prevent straps from cutting into the cargo.
-Corner protectors are inexpensive and they can protect not just your straps, but also your cargo, chains, tarps or any covers that you will use in tie down applications.
+Corner protectors are inexpensive and protect not just your straps, but also your cargo, chains, tarps, or any covers used in tie down applications.

 - Browse through Corner Protectors & Vee Boards today!